smlaage/tfod/README.md

-This is a loose collection if Python scripts that are helpful for tensorflow image detection.
+This is a loose collection of helpful scripts to support tensorflow image detection.
 SLW - Oct 2024

 check_images.py: This scripts checks labeled images in preparation